Vincenzo estimated that it’d take twenty minutes to get back home. They were running, too, and there wasn’t much traffic to dodge.

 But it wouldn’t do much good.
 He couldn’t bother Campo on his birthday of all days.
-He’d call him tomorrow.
+He’d call him tomorrow and set things straight.

 And maybe his father was right.
 Maybe he should’ve been stepping back from the bars.
 His life would’ve been easier.
-Everyone would’ve been more pleased and less tense around him.
-They’d leave his sexuality alone.
+Everyone would stop asking him about his sexuality for once and finally take him seriously as a man.

-But that’d never happen.
-He needed to be with someone like Sylvia for his mentality.
-She had been the only one after twenty-three years to understand him in such a personal way.
+But that would never happen.
+He needed to be with someone like Sylvia for his own mentality.
+After years of questioning, she’d been the only one to understand him.
 He couldn’t have that with any other girl.

 “Vincenzo, when you have a moment,” Sylvia said, and ducked her head back into the kitchen.